denten-books/plain-text/main.md

-Where the first two of these developments are well covered in the literature of new media and communications studies, the third is most crucial to the deveopment of Turing machines, and least understood.
+Where the first two of these developments are well covered in the literature of new media and communications studies, the third is most crucial to the development of Turing machines, and least understood.
 A number of inventions at the end of the 19th century pertain to "circuit-controlling devices controlled by a traveling perforated strip or tape" (from US patent number 500226, filed Charles Cutriss in 1893 [@cutriss1893]).
-Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated curcuit.
+Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In this system, the human operator acted as a mute interface between text and machine.
 The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and a decoders.
 The perforated tape decoupled the human from the